warehouse-13/cosmic/build-docs/docs/shopping-list.md

 	get tiny [USB card reader][sd-reader] which works very well.

 ### Upgrades
-- I did start off with a [PoE hat][poe] per board, but one of them had the worst coil whine (apparently this is a known thing :woman-shrugging:) which I could barely stand for more than 30 seconds, so I scrapped that plan.
+- I used a [PoE hat][poe] per board so I had fewer wires to deal with.
+The fans on this are louder than the ones I got with the case, but the setup is neater.
 If you go for this, you'll also need a [PoE enabled switch][switch].
 - For faster writing and just more space, swap out the microSDs for actual SSDs.